OasisLMF/ODS_OpenExposureData/README.md

 # Open Data Standards (ODS)

 ODS is curated by Oasis LMF and governed by the Open Data Standards Steering Committee (SC), comprised of industry experts representing (re)insurers, brokers, service providers and catastrophe model vendors.
-The SC will evolve over time and include Subject Matter Experts to assist with areas requiring specific domain experience, including data validation and support for enhancing and automating the interoperability of these standards.

 The components of ODS are (but not limited to) the **Open Exposure Data (OED)** format and the **Open Results Data (ORD)** format.
 Both OED and ORD are designed to assist with solving interoperability problems current in the cat modelling community, where implementing a model-developer-independent exposure data and results format will assist in creating choice in the use of catastrophe models and analytical tools.